dora-rs/dora-rs.github.io/docs/guides/getting-started/webcam_plot.md

 This example will launch a webcam plot stream.

-1. Make sure to have a webcam and cv2 install via: `pip install opencv-python`
+1. Make sure to have a webcam and cv2 install via: `pip install numpy opencv-python pyarrow`

 2. Download two pre-implemted operators from our repository